 A corded phone can draw power over the incoming phone line, while a cordless handset has an internal, rechargeable battery that will recharge through the base of the phone.
 One of the models tested, the AT&T TL86103, has a corded handset on its base, allowing it to operate in a telephone line power mode.
 This would be something to consider if you lived in a place that commonly had power outages, as this phone will continue to work in the situation where the power is out, but the phone line is still intact.
 However, it is only possible to use the corded handset at the base when it is in this line power mode, not any of the cordless handsets.

 To test the manufacturer's claimed talk time, we set up a handset from each model around a speaker playing music and called our Google Voice number.
 We timed how long each phone lasted, as well as when the low battery indicator came on.

-The Panasonic KX-TGF382M was the top scorer in this category, lasting a little over 13.5 hours.
+The Panasonic KX-TGF382M and the Panasonic KX-TGM420W + KX-TGMA44W are some of the top scorers in this category, lasting 13.5+ hours before dying.
 This was followed by the AT&T CL82207 and the AT&T TL86103, which both lasted for about the same length in our talk time test, but each had a shorter claimed standby life and took longer to charge than the KX-TGF382M.
 The AT&T TL96273 scored about average, lasting for approximately 11 hours and 20 minutes before its battery was depleted.